ziesha-network/bazuka/README.md

 Virtual Server in order to expose your node on a public IP.
 Specify your public IP through the `--external` option.

+Highly recommended to also provide your Discord handle through the `--discord-handle` flag.
+By providing your handle, you will leave our bots a way to contact you regarding the problems you may have in your node and its status.

 ### What is the Main Payment Network?

 The Main Payment Network (MPN) is a special, builtin smart-contract that is